kaciexx/FFXIV_Vibe_Plugin/README.md

 ## FAQ

 ### Troubleshooting
-Make sure you have the [intiface-desktop](https://github.com/intiface/intiface-desktop) and not the new Intiface Central.
+Make sure you have the [intiface-central](https://intiface.com/central/) and not the old Intiface Desktop.
 1. Make sure your toy is not connected to another device (eg: your phone, your browser...).
 Disable the bluetooth on your phone.
 2. Make sure the addon is correctly installed (check the installation process again).
 3. Make sure you have the latest version.